Michiel-VandeVelde/Thesis/content/architecture.md

 ### Modules

-In order to maximize independent evolution, Traqula exists as many small interlinked packages, instead of a single bloated package.
+In order to maximize independent evolution, Traqula exists as many small interlinked packages, instead of a single big package that does it all.
-As a user of Traqula, that means you need only depend on what you actually mean.
+As a user of Traqula, that means you need only depend on what you actually need.
 For example, if you only need parsing for SPARQL 1.1, you just depend on _'@traqula/parser-sparql-1-1'_, allowing you to ignore that we also maintain a parser for SPARQL 1.2, or that Traqula also has generators etc.